capeprivacy/documentation/docs/libraries/cape-python/quickstart.md

 ## Prerequisites

 * Python 3.6 or above
-* Cape Privacy recommends using a virtual environment such as [venv](https://docs.python.org/3/library/venv.html) or [conda](https://www.anaconda.com/products/individual).
+* Cape Privacy recommends using a virtual environment such as [venv](https://docs.python.org/3/library/venv.html).

 ## Installation